botlabs-gg/yagpdb-docs-v2/README.md

 Contributions to the documentation are very welcome!
 If you find an error or want to add something, please open a pull request with your changes.
-Read the [contributing guidelines](CONTRIBUTING.md) for more information on how to contribute.
+Read the [contributing guidelines](.github/CONTRIBUTING.md) for more information on how to contribute.
+Take a look at the [style guide](.github/STYLE.md) for information on how to write good documentation according to our standards.

 You need [Node.js](https://nodejs.org/) and [Hugo extended](https://gohugo.io/installation) installed to build the documentation locally.